fdurupinar/bioagents/README.md

 requiring re-configuration.
 Please keep this in mind before setting up SBGNViz with Bob.**

-To do this, launch the system as
-`perl scripts/run-cwc.perl bio -sbgnviz`.
+To run with the SBGNViz front-end, launch the system as `perl scripts/run-cwc.perl bio -sbgnviz`.
-The SBGNViz system is implemented in JavaScript.
+SBGNViz is implemented in JavaScript.
 It has the following
 dependencies: mongodb and nodejs.
 On Mac, these can be installed as
 ```
 brew install node